FlagOpen/FlagGems/src/flag_gems/runtime/backend/README.md

 def get_unused_ops():
     return ("cumsum", "cos")
 ```
-and `get_specific_ops` is to get your vendor-customized operators, get_unused_ops() is to get a list of ops that vendors don't want users to use.
+- The `get_specific_ops` function is designed to retrieve vendor-customized operators.
+If this feature is not required, the function can return an `empty tuple: ()`.
+An item such as `"add.Tensor"`, `add.add`, `Autograd.disable` is used to describe operator registration details.

+    - `"add.Tensor"` denotes the name of the Aten operation you wish to replace.

+    - `add.add` represents the implementation of the add operator using Triton.

+    - `Autograd.enable/Autograd.disable` indicates whether the operator supports backward computation (gradient calculation) or not.

+- The `get_unused_ops()` function is intended to obtain a list of operations that vendors prefer users not to utilize.
+If this functionality is not needed, the function can also return an `empty tuple: ()`.
+An item such as `"cumsum"`  is a string type represents the name of op you don't want users to use it.